RayyanShariff/NonPreemptiveThreadSafeOS/README.md

 ## Overview

-This project involves the implementation of a simulation for a non-pre-emptive operating system as part of the F29OC Concurrency course.
+This project involves the implementation of a simulation for a non-pre-emptive operating system as part of the F29OC Operating Systems and Concurrency course.
 The primary goal is to assess the ability to develop thread-safe software using concurrency principles and methods taught in the course.

 ## Key Objectives